defbobo/dotfiles/README.md

 # dotfiles
 This is my public files

-You need install vcprompt if you use this.
+You need install vcprompt if you want use this.